Sheep wars: Texas

-Cattle ranching was already a well established trade in Texas by 1870, when shepherding was starting to become popular in other parts of the Old West.
-Because of this, in Texas and elsewhere, many cattlemen had close relationships with local government figures and they were able to use this influence to their advantage.
+Cattle ranching was a well established trade in Texas by 1870, when sheepherding was starting to become popular in other parts of the Old West.
+Because of this, in Texas and elsewhere, many cattlemen had close relationships with local government figures and were able to use this influence to their advantage.
 According to one unnamed Texas historian, "In court action, the cowboy [cattleman] usually won."
-The sheepherders were always considered the weaker, or lesser, of the antagonists.
-They were often advocates of free grazing on public land, while the cattlemen typically fenced off the territory whether it was public or private land.
-There were many reasons why a cattle rancher would build fences.
-Mostly it was to mark boundaries, prevent rustling, and to keep other people from grazing their animals there.
-Furthermore, there was also the threat of sheep scab.
-Building fences across the range infuriated the sheep herders, as well as open range cattlemen, so conflicts like the Fence Cutting War became almost inevitable.
-One of the earliest sheep wars was fought in 1875, in the Charles Goodnight range, along the Texas-New Mexico border.
+The sheepherders were always the weaker of the antagonists.
+They were often advocates of free grazing on public land, while the cattlemen typically fenced off the territory, whether it was public or private land.
+There were many reasons why cattle ranchers built fences.
+Mostly it was to mark boundaries, prevent rustling, and keep others from grazing their animals there.
+There was also the threat of sheep scab.
+Building fences across the range infuriated the sheepherders, as well as open range cattlemen, so conflicts like the Fence Cutting War became almost inevitable.
+One of the earliest sheep wars was fought in 1875, in the Charles Goodnight range along the Texas-New Mexico border.
 Later, sheep wars occurred in the central and West Texas counties of Schleicher, Nolan, Brown, Crane, Tom Green, San Saba and Coleman.

 On March 9, 1881, the state of Texas passed a law authorizing the appointment of sheep inspectors, who were to quarantine sheep infected with sheep scab (mange).
 However, the law only drove the sheepherders "under cover."
 There were also laws passed that prevented sheepherders from grazing on public land entirely.
-Enforcement was largely ineffective though, because there were no representatives of the General Land Office in West Texas.
+Enforcement was largely ineffective though, because there were no representatives of the United States General Land Office in West Texas.
 In April 1883, another law was passed that called for sheepherders to present a certificate showing that their herd had been inspected for scabies before crossing any county borders.
 Cutting fences became a felony in 1884 and, around the same time, West Texas experienced a land rush, which sealed off many sheep and cattlemen from accessing public land.
 In some cases, sheepherders were forced to cut fences and cross into private property in order to reach public land but, eventually, "a type of code was evolved that required the herder to drive his flocks at least five miles a day on level terrain or at least three miles a day in rougher country [when crossing private land]."
 Compared to other American states, the level of violence in the Texas sheep wars was minimal.